Alluxio/alluxio/docs/en/core-services/Unified-Namespace.md

 ![unified]({{ '/img/screenshot_unified.png' | relativize_url }})

-The directory specified by the `alluxio.master.mount.table.root.ufs` is mounted to the root of the Alluxio namespace.
+The directory specified by the master configuration property `alluxio.master.mount.table.root.ufs` is mounted to the root of the Alluxio namespace.
 This directory identifies the "primary storage" for Alluxio.
 In addition, users can use the mounting API to add and remove data sources:

 ```java